biolink/biolink-model/docs/has_quantitative_value.md

-# Slot: has quantitative value
+# Type: has quantitative value

 connects an attribute to a value

 URI: [biolink:has_quantitative_value](https://w3id.org/biolink/vocab/has_quantitative_value)

 ## Domain and Range